Financial challenges for business and professional services

 For small firms or consultants, the notion of self-funding a lot of the business is very tempting, as it’s easier to get things paid for and done.
 But it is also one of the easiest ways to back a business into a corner when it comes to financing.
 Getting out of this cycle of expensing from your own funds can be tough, especially when the costs you need to pay just keep on coming.

 Thanks to advancements in technology, businesses don’t always have to be in the same country to work together.
 It’s important, therefore, that businesses can develop good off-, near-, and on-shore capabilities to take advantage of the opportunities this presents for expansion.

 Hiring skilled workers

 With any business, you need to be sure that you’re hiring the right people for the jobs that need doing.
 This involves making sure that the pay is proportionate to the skill level, but also can mean that those with the required skills can push those wage brackets up due to the demand and increase the cost of hiring.

-One of the most commonly used forms of financing for businesses whose cash flow is consistently interrupted by late payment – use invoice factoring to receive up to 100% of your cash owed and have your customer pay the lender when the invoice date comes due, or invoice discounting to keep the facility confidential and have the owed amount paid into a trust account in you company’s name.
+One of the most commonly used forms of financing for businesses with cash flows consistently interrupted by late payment is invoice finance.
+Companies can use invoice factoring to receive up to 100% of the cash owed and have its customer pay the lender when the invoice date comes due.
+Alternatively, they can use invoice discounting to keep the facility confidential and have the owed amount paid into a trust account in the company’s name.

 Get in touch